nikthebest3/2023-OCT-portfolio/readme.md

 ## Overview

-This is a portfolio website to display some services of the company "Something Somthing".
+This is a portfolio website to display some services of the company "Something something".
 This is currently under development.
 We will keep on adding those features in readme that we add on the website.

 ## Components